East African campaign (World War II): War at sea, 1941

 While was waiting to pass from the Mediterranean to the Indian Ocean, 813 Naval Air Squadron and 824 Naval Air Squadron, with 17 Swordfish torpedo bombers, were flown to Port Sudan.
 (Note: A ship had exploded a mine and a channel had to be dredged around it for Eagle to pass.)
 On 2 April two Swordfish bombed a freighter at Merca and at dawn on 3 April, Operation Atmosphere began with a search by six of the Swordfish at 4:30 a.m.
 At 5:11 a.m. another Swordfish spotted four Italian destroyers 20 nmi east of Port Sudan.
 Three of the Swordfish on patrol were called in and the four aircraft bombed, achieving several near misses with 250 lb bombs.
 One Swordfish remained to shadow the ships as the others returned to rearm and at 8:13 a.m. seven Swordfish attacked, one aircraft from the rear and one from each side of each target.
 Nazario Sauro was hit by all six bombs from one Swordfish and quickly sank; casualties were caused to the other three ships by near-misses.
 Five Blenheims of 14 Squadron RAF arrived in time to see Nazario Sauro hit and attacked a stationary destroyer and reported that its crew abandoned ship, that it was set on fire, exploded and sank but Cesare Battisti was later found beached on the Arabian coast.

 At 10:10 a.m. another four Swordfish found the Italian destroyers 100 nmi distant.
 Daniele Manin was hit amidships by two bombs and the crew abandoned ship; three Swordfish obtained near misses.
 The last two destroyers were shadowed until they were out of range.
 Pantera and Tigre were found 12 nmi south of Jeddah where they were being abandoned.
 Blenheims of 14 Squadron and Wellesleys of 223 Squadron from Port Sudan claimed hits on both ships, one catching fire but hit nothing; the destroyer Kingston destroyed the ships.
 (Note: A Wellesley made an emergency landing nearby and another landed to rescue the crew but could not take off.
 The rest of the Wellesleys landed and rescued both crews, the damaged aircraft being burned; Italian sailors from the ships were nearby but did not interfere.)
 Vincenzo Orsini which had run aground at Massawa managed to refloat and was scuttled in the harbour on 8 April after being bombed by the Swordfish of 813 NAS; the torpedo boat Giovanni Acerbi was also sunk by aircraft.
-On 7 April, before being scuttled, the antiquated MAS-213 (MAS, motor torpedo boat) a survivor of the Great War, torpedoed the cruiser Capetown as it escorted minesweepers off Massawa.
+On 7 April, before being scuttled, the antiquated MAS-213 (MAS, Motoscafo armato silurante motor torpedo boat) a survivor of the Great War, torpedoed the cruiser Capetown as it escorted minesweepers off Massawa.
 Capetown was towed to Port Sudan, eventually to sail for Bombay where it was under repair for a year, then relegated to an accommodation ship.